kmavyrle/QuantMasterFund/README.md

  7. Drag algo onto a chart e.g USDJPY and select the desired timeframe.
 Plenty of resources on youtube to run algos on mql5

- **01/07/23: Just a pet project for fun.
-Either this blows up my $2k or it could turn into something long-term.